florianbuerger/florianbuerger.com/content/work.md

 title = "Work"
 +++

-> I have this idea for an awesome app! 🙋
+<blockquote>I have this idea for an awesome app! 🙋</blockquote>

-> We have an app, but it doesn't perform very well 😞
+<blockquote>We have an app, but it doesn't perform very well 😞</blockquote>

 # Is this you?